Dealing With Dealer Fraud or Lemon Law? GET HELP! Fight For Your Rights.

 You Still Have Options

-Even if an as-is clause applies in your situation, it does not mean that you have no options for seeking a claim against a seller if you have discovered issues with a vehicle after the sale.
-Attorney Christina Gill Roseman is highly skilled at analyzing contracts with a detail-oriented eye to ensure that the use of the as-is clause is consistent with the legal requirements of the state where the car was purchased.
-If not, the clause is invalid.
-Also, a dealership is still liable for fraudulent or deceptive trade practices, even with a valid and enforceable as-is clause.
+Even if an as-is clause applies to your vehicle purchase, it does not mean that you have no options for bringing a claim against a seller if you have discovered issues with a vehicle after the sale.
+Attorney Christina Gill Roseman is highly skilled at analyzing purchase documents to ensure that the use of the as-is clause is consistent with the legal requirements of the state where the car was purchased.
+Also, a dealership may still be liable for fraudulent or deceptive trade practices, even with a valid as is clause.

 Talk To Christina Today.
 Schedule A Free Consultation.